 Most plain gauge grips will do well in any mountain biking situation.
 But if you want to cater your grips to how you ride and how comfortable you want to be, there are myriad options to choose from.

-The longevity of grips depends on user care, ride style, and terrain.
+The longevity of grips depends on user care, ride style, terrain, and crashes.
 If you’re navigating technical or rocky terrain and occasionally rub against boulders and cliff faces, and if you drop your bike — or worse, take a tumble — that’ll definitely chip away at the grip material.

 If you’re a bikepacker, dropping or setting down the bike or leaning your bike upright against a fence post with that heavy load will cause stress on the material over time.